 Renting a new apartment can be a fresh start and an exciting chapter in your life, but there are a few things to consider before setting your rent budget.
-It’s easy to overlook the cost of utilities when planning your move, but with all of the monthly expenses the cost can quickly add up.
+It's easy to overlook the cost of utilities when planning your move, but with all of the monthly expenses, the price can quickly add up.
 With this in mind, many people find themselves questioning what are utilities, which utilities are essential and how can I save money on them?

 The utilities that you typically need to pay for when renting a home or apartment are water, sewage, natural gas, electricity, trash and recycling.
 While it is not mandatory, many people also opt to pay for internet, telephone and cable service as well.

 A utility is a service offered to a property that connects to a more extensive structural system offering those same services to other properties across the city.
 For example, water service at a property is considered a utility.